IQGeo/utils-project-template/.devcontainer/README.md

 Now create the dev database.
 From the _Terminal_ menu, select _Run Task..._ and then _Build Database_.

 After the database has finished building, you now have a fully functioning application!
 From your local machine, use a browser to access http://localhost:_APP_PORT_

+# Troubleshooting

+## I get an error when the myw_product build command runs

+Try increasing the memory available to Docker